DreamweaverDSD/DSD/ClassDiagramExplained.md

 ### <p align = "center">User</p>

 * __setUserNameAPI(string)__ : bool - This method should make a PUT/PATCH call to the user database API in order to add a user's name.
+This method takes as parameter a string storing the value the user wrote in the username textbox.
 </br> Ex:

 ```csharp